 Branding Your Detailing Business

-Branding is essential for any business and there are no exceptions for an Automotive Detailing business.
+Branding is at the core of your marketing strategy, so branding must come first.
+Even if you are a startup, it is essential to clearly define who you are as a brand before you begin to devise your specific marketing methods, tools, strategies, and tactics.
 I don't see or hear a lot of talk on this subject so here I am.
-There are different levels of branding and we will go over some of the things you can do to help your detailing business stand out from others and grow as it should.
+There are different levels of branding and we will go over some of the things you can do to help your detailing business stand out from the others.
 My motto on this subject is, don't worry about being better, focus on being different.

 Name Your Business and Come up With a Slogan